CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 ### Submitting a job using Slurm
 It is straightforward to convert the above command into a slurm script.
 We provide [an example](https://github.com/Empyreal092/Dedalusv3_GreeneSingularity/blob/main/slurm_example_multnode.SBATCH) in this repo.

+## Testing performance
+Please see the [drag_race](https://github.com/Empyreal092/Dedalusv3_GreeneSingularity/tree/main/drag_race) folder for some performance tests of Dedalus on Greene.
+The tests shows our set-ups are working well.

 ## Making the Singularity
 Under construction...